kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

     - Product Strategy Director (form of Executive strategy?)
     - etc.

 So far, so confusing and so what?
-Everyone is working on some aspect of Product and knows what they're supposed to do - we're all product companies now, why does it matter?
+Everyone is working on some aspect of product and knows what they're supposed to do - we're all product companies now, why does it matter?

-It matters because, as opposed to start-ups who continually obsess over product (as outlined below in the Lean Startup) but can fail for adjacent, more interesting reasons - there are widely acknowledged challenges with introducing, transforming and executing product in legacy/scale enterprise.
+It matters because, as opposed to start-ups who continually obsess over product (outlined below in the Lean Startup) but can fail for adjacent, more interesting reasons - there are widely acknowledged challenges with introducing, transforming and executing product in legacy/scale enterprise.
 Today, many claim to have switched to a "Product Mindset vs Project Mindset" yet still manage to manifest many of the habitual dysfunctions and pathologies common to their type and most importantly have no real idea why the switch hasn't delivered what was hoped for.

 If no-one is quite sure what it means or understands exactly what product does, how do you introduce and **manage** it? - what are the necessary transformations - what needs to change?
 Why does executing a product driven approach not deliver great products faster?